PODCAST EPISODE 133:

 And if you’re not saying those things out loud and articulating what it is that you want, it becomes very difficult to know how close you are.
 And if you’re going to get there.
 But trying to do all this on your own or thinking that the “free advice” that you’re getting out there that isn’t tailored to you will serve you well is incredibly shortsighted.

-So to have a professional who you can call and say, “You know what I’m thinking about this strategy.
+To have a professional who you can call and say, “You know what I’m thinking about this strategy.
 I heard about this and I want to know what you think.
 Does this fit me?
 Is this something I should think about?
 Or maybe implement?”
 Instead of, “Hey, honey.
 Guess what I did today?”
-Right?
 And you’re sharing a strategy that you just did with your spouse, that they’re like, “What are you doing?
 That’s not what I wanted you to do.
 That’s not what we talked about.”
 That doesn’t feel good.

-So having someone that you can go to, that’s looking at the entire financial strategy that you have is so worth that money.
+Having someone that you can go to, that’s looking at the entire financial strategy that you have is so worth that money.
 And I implore you to consider getting tailored help for your situation and not blindly following rules of thumb or broad brush advice.
 With this topic, of course, I always run the risk of feds like, “Well, I love Dave Ramsey and Suze Orman’s been my savior.
 I love that Ken Fisher guy.”
 I get all of that.
 There’s always a little grain of truth in the things that these people are saying.
 But why not take the extra step to know how it applies to you?

 Wrap-up